BjarniLeifs/Angular-Mean-JWT-Passport/README.md

 	There are a lot of dependance's in package.json file, and some extra devdependance's please install it before you try running the project.

+	Do so with :
 		npm install -d

 ##### Database

-	We use mongodb / mongoose in this project it is in package.json if any troubel getting the project up and running you might need to install mongodb found at https://www.mongodb.org
+	We use mongodb / mongoose in this project it is in package.json if any trouble getting the project up and running you might need to install mongodb found at https://www.mongodb.org Information on how to install can be found at http://docs.mongodb.org/manual/

+		If installed.

-	mongod --dbpath "path to your database often /data/db
+		mongod --dbpath "path to your database"   fx deault path on mongodb is : /data/db

-	We use grunt for the project, everything is automatic, the css, less and other files will be compiled to right places.

 ##### Grunt

-	To start the server you only need to type grunt in the prject folder
+	To start the server you only need to type grunt in the project folder

 		grunt

-	Grunt is configured to handle everything that change's in the project.
+	Grunt is configured to handle everything that change's in the project and will do so automaticly for you at all times.
+Do not change public/main folder at anytime!
 	See gruntfile.js for more information about what is in it.

 ##### Coding rules (Work in progress)

 	Please follow the coding rules, read over the project and see how it is setup and follow it.
+	It will make code consistancy in the project and consistant style.

 	1. Do not push on master branch unless you have made sure the code is stable and working properly, prefer solution is to send pull request.